joelparkerhenderson/demo-rust-axum/README.md

 ## 6. Create routes and handlers for HTTP verbs

-Axum routes can use HTTP verbs, including GET, PUT, POST, DELETE.
+axum routes can use HTTP verbs, including GET, PUT, POST, DELETE.

 Add routes for each HTTP verb: